keyboardDrummer/SmartReactives/README.md

 ```

 ## Automatic cache clearing
-Here is an example that shows how to use ReactiveCache to get a cache which automatically clears itself when it becomes stale:
+This example shows how to use ReactiveCache to get a cache which automatically clears itself when it becomes stale.
 ```c#
 var input = new ReactiveVariable<int>(1); //We define a reactive variable.
 Func<int> f = () => //f is the calculation we want to cache.